 - LEEP, short for loop electrosurgical excision procedure

 - Conization, or cone biopsy may also be a possible treatment

-- Laser is not as widely used today due to a high cost, lack of availability, and lack of doctors with appropriate training.
-That is why LEEP is more common in treatment of cervical dysplasia.
+- Laser is not as widely used today due to its high cost, lack of availability, and lack of doctors with appropriate training.
+That is why LEEP is more common in the treatment of cervical dysplasia.

 Some doctors even recommend no treatment at all, since mild abnormal cell changes may resolve without treatment.
 The health care provider may just monitor the cervix by either doing a colposcopy, repeat Pap testing, or a test for HPV to control this condition.